ppy/osu-web/resources/views/docs/_using_chat.md

 Sending messages is still performed through the HTTP-based API.

 <aside class="notice">
   Websocket messages may arrive before or after the related HTTP web request completes.
   It is up to the client to handle this.
 </aside>

-## Getting user channels list
+## Getting the user's channel list

 TODO: update default parameter